PHOENICIAN-PUNIC ARCHAEOLOGY

 - Cultivate the proficiency to engage with texts written in languages other than your native tongue, broadening your academic horizons and adaptability.

-This course provides an introduction to Phoenician-Punic Archaeology and is divided into two parts.
+The course is designed as an introduction to Phoenician-Punic Archaeology and is divided into two parts.

-Foreign-language students may choose to refer to the following literature:
+Foreign-language students may opt out of textbooks in Italian and choose to refer to the following literature instead:

 Part I (Phoenician-Punic Archaeology I):